Design

 The most popular roof materials and designs include asphalt shingles, metal roofing, slate roofing, clay tiles, and wooden shakes.
 Each of these roof materials has unique properties that make them ideal for certain climates and environments.

 Asphalt shingles are the most cost-effective option and come in a variety of colors to match any home design.
+They are also relatively easy to install and can last up to 20 years with proper maintenance.
+They are also resistant to wind and hail damage, making them a great choice for many homeowners.

 Clay tiles are an aesthetically pleasing roof material that works well in warm climates.
 They provide excellent thermal insulation.
+Clay tiles are also durable and require minimal maintenance.
+However, they are more expensive than traditional roofing materials and can be difficult to install.

 It is worth discussing each of these options with a professional roofer because they know from experience just what difference they can make to your home and budget.